 This keto spaghetti squash casserole with creamy Alfredo sauce is calling all the pasta lovers!
 Crunchy vegetable spaghetti smothered with a gluten-free creamy garlic sauce topped with broiled cheese.
-A heaven keto fall recipe that the whole family loves.
+A delicious comforting keto recipe that the whole family will love.

 Are you ready for fall recipes welcoming spaghetti squash as the new keto vegetable into your plate?
 But first, let’s talk about spaghetti squash.

 What’s spaghetti squash?